Fouls and misconduct (association football): Indirect free kick offences

 An indirect free kick is also awarded if an offside offence occurs, though offside is not considered a foul and will never be punished by a caution or dismissal.

 Indirect free kicks are taken from the place where the offence occurred, even if it was inside the offending player's penalty area.
 If the offence took place inside their goal area the indirect free kick is taken from the nearest point on the goal area line which runs parallel to the goal line.

 Other offences

 Not all infractions of the Laws are fouls.
 Non-foul infractions may be dealt with as technical infractions (e.g. as breaching the rules governing the restarts of play) or misconduct (these are punishable by a caution or sending-off).
-Note that persistent infringement of the Laws is an offence for which the player may be cautioned.
+Persistent offences of the Laws is an offence for which the player may be cautioned.

 Misconduct

 The referee may consider serious or persistent offences to be misconduct worthy of an official caution or dismissal from the game.
 Association football was the first sport to use coloured cards to indicate these actions.